edthedev/edthedev.github.io/Resume.Edward.Delaporte.md

 - Bachelor's Degree In Computer Science from the College of Engineering at UIUC in 2006.
 - Writing software professionally since the year 2000.
+- Leading software teams since 2011.
-- Built a lot of websites for a lot of purposes with a lot of different technologies.
+- Has built a lot of websites for a lot of purposes with a lot of different technologies.
 - Has effective work habits and great interpersonal skills.

 ## Career